-Responding to an emergency will inevitably entail expenditure over and above normal budgets.
-It is therefore crucial that all expenditure associated with the response to an incident is clearly identified and recorded.
+Responding to an emergency will inevitably entail expenditure over and above normal is clearly identified and recorded.
 To achieve this, it is important that the Head of Finance is notified at an early stage to establish a dedicated cost centre and financial controls.
 It may be appropriate for the Head of Finance to form part of the Gold Team.